 When you begin working for yourself you’ll feel like you need to say yes to whatever initial projects come your way because you fear the unknown.
 But when you accept projects or clients that you don’t feel passionate about, you’re defeating one of the best perks of being your own boss: the ability to say no. While you certainly need to pay your bills, you shouldn’t take on work that you don’t feel capable of delivering on or for people or brands that don’t make you feel invested in the work.
 If you begin to take on projects you’re not jazzed about, you are limiting the hours you have a month to pursue and accept jobs that will not only give you income but also fulfillment.

-Meghan Donovan is a public relations and influencer marketing consultant in New York City helping to elevate lifestyle brands with dynamic, meaningful ideas.
+Meghan Donovan is the founder of mmd communications, a public relations and influencer marketing agency in New York City helping to elevate lifestyle brands with dynamic, meaningful ideas.
 In addition to her decade of experience in the marketing industry for major brands like Procter & Gamble and Virgin America, she also pens the popular life + style site, wit & whimsy.
 You can read more about her journey to self-employment here.